nvdatatech/nvdatatech-site/pinlytics/index.md

 * Email alerts
 * Priority support

-* Pro plan costs $3.50/mo or $35/yr with annual billing turned on
+* Pro plan costs $3.50/mo or $35/yr with annual billing turned on.
+Use promo code BETATEST26 for 12 months of free Pro features!

 ## Build Consistency.
 Raise Your Average.
 Enjoy the Game.
 Pinlytics is designed for bowlers who want to grow — whether you're chasing a new high score or building toward league competition.